terraform-viettelidc/terraform-provider-vcloud/website/docs/d/multisite_org_data.html.markdown

 * `org_id` - (Required) The ID of the organization for which we need to collect the data.
-* `download_to_file` - (Optional) Name of the file that will contain the data needed to associate this Org to another one, either on the same VCD or in a different one.
+* `download_to_file` - (Optional) Name of the file that will contain the data needed to associate this Org to another one, either on the same VCLOUD or in a different one.
   Contains the same data returned in `association_data`.

 ## Attribute Reference